oracle/node-oracledb/INSTALL.md

 ##### <a name="winredists"> </a> 3.4.1.6 Install the Visual Studio Redistributables

 The `PATH` variable needs to include the appropriate VS Redistributable:
+- Oracle client 21 requires the [Visual Studio 2019 Redistributable][27] or later.
 - Oracle client 19 requires the [Visual Studio 2017 Redistributable][27].
-- Oracle client 18 and 12.2 require the [Visual Studio 2013 Redistributable][27].
+- Oracle client 18 and 12.2 require the [Visual Studio 2013 Redistributable][32].
-- Oracle client 12.1 requires the [Visual Studio 2010 Redistributable][27].
+- Oracle client 12.1 requires the [Visual Studio 2010 Redistributable][28].
 - Oracle client 11.2 requires the [Visual Studio 2005 Redistributable][29].

 You can also find out the version required by locating the library